 I have to tell you right up front that these are some of the best popsicles I’ve ever tasted.
 So if you want to skip over the chit chat and get to the recipe right now, I won’t hold it against you.
 With tart, rhubarb jam marbled through rich (full fat!)
 Greek yogurt, it tastes like the most perfect bowl of fruit and yogurt you’ve ever eaten.
 I added no sugar to the yogurt, but the rhubarb has been sweetened, so they work beautifully together.
-The whole pop was rich and creamy, it makes you want to go sit under a shady tree and daydream.
-They’re perfect, I wouldn’t change a thing.

-Part of why these are so fantastic is, of course, the rhubarb.
+Part of why these rhubarb and greek yogurt popsicles are so fantastic is, of course, the rhubarb.
 It’s a flavor like no other.
 When I was planning out the roster of pops for this week’s posts, I knew I wanted to do a yogurt popsicle, but I could have chosen a million fruits to layer with it.
 Rhubarb has a really clear, tangy flavor that holds up well in a popsicle.
 Not too sweet, and so vivid.
 Your color and flavor will vary a little bit depending on the rhubarb you have.
 Some is very deep in color and intense in flavor, but it can be paler and milder, too.
 Substitute any berry, or other pureed fruit, even a good jam will work in these.
 But if you want something really special, go with fresh rhubarb, it’s in season right now.

 The other reason these popsicles are so great is that I used Greek yogurt, it gives them a luxe quality, like a tart ice cream.
 Greek yogurt is ideal for popsicles because so much of the liquid has been drained out of it to make it thick, that it freezes with a creamy rather than icy texture.
 You don’t need to do anything to it, unless you want to.
 I like to thin it out a bit to make it easier to get into the molds.
 When you thin it with cream you’ll get something akin to ice cream, but you can use regular milk, too.
 If you are making these for kids, I’d add some sugar or honey to the yogurt, or use vanilla flavored.
 I left it plain for a sophisticated adult palate.

-For these bars I made a quick and simple rhubarb jam, and layered it into my popsicle molds with my Greek yogurt.
+For these popsicles, I made a quick and simple rhubarb jam, and layered it into my popsicle molds with my Greek yogurt.
 I used a chopstick to gently swirl the two together to get the pretty marbleized effect.

 - about 3 stalks of rhubarb (about 10-12 oz)